 KIPP began in 1994 with a powerful idea: to create a classroom that helped children develop the knowledge, skills, character, and habits necessary to succeed in college and build a better tomorrow for their communities.
 Founders Mike Feinberg and Dave Levin began by redefining what was possible for a classroom of public school students in Houston.
 The following year, they opened two KIPP middle schools, one in Houston and one in New York City.
-By 1999, these original KIPP charter schools were among the highest-performing schools in their respective communities.
+By 1999, these original KIPP public charter schools were among the highest-performing schools in their respective communities.

 Celebrating 20 Years